 Healing River, starring my gifted leading lady from Promises to Keep, Christine Jones, became my first feature film as a writer-director-producer.
 It’s also Amazon Prime’s top-rated inspirational movie this year.

 Is Promises to Keep perfect?
-No, but it has a tenderness and endearing earnestness rooted in the real-life character of Mike himself…
+No, but it has a tenderness and earnestness rooted in the real-life character of Mike himself…

 The man who altered my life forever.